TCE Species Mapping

 • For reverse mapping requiring assembly of TCE ions into SysCAD species, the following steps are done:

-1. Product ions are first broken down using ionic breakdowns to their primary ions.
-Primary ions are ions which cannot break down further.
+2. Remaining ions predicted by TCE are then broken down using ionic breakdown reactions to primary ions, i.e. ions which cannot break into smaller ions.

 An example of reverse mapping from a PHREEQC evaporator to the product stream is shown below: